wilmixjemin8/JAVA1.0/README.md

  h)   Those   who  learn   JAVA1.0   can  easily   learn  JDollar.

+ i)  ANY  JAVA   professionals  can  easily   learn  JAVA1.0

+ Note:  One   should  learn   CDollar  to  focus   on JAVA1.0  Technology.
+ ----
+ after   that  JAVA  Professionals   will  focus  on  JSHARP Technology

+ of  JDollar  part2.
+Since  JAVA 1.0  cloud  computing   Technology - JSHARP

+ is   already   implemented.
+SO  there  is  no need  for  additional server implementation

+ for  JAVA1.0.
+And  JSHARP  uses  only  JAVA 1.0 compiler.

  JAVA 1.0  is  the Light   weighted   technology  than   JAVA technology.

  since   JDOLLAR1.0   And  JAVA1.0   are  brothers.

  Program-1:
  ----------